 Boat on a Budget

 We know what you’re thinking.
 When you think fishing boat, a float tube doesn’t exactly come to mind.
 But consider the Cumberland Inflatable Fishing Float Tube with backpack straps.
 Sure, it’s unconventional, but it may very well be the ultimate vehicle for fishing.
-With a price tag of under $300, you can keep saving for Junior’s college and still head to the riverbank with your buddies.
+With an inexpensive price tag, you can keep saving for Junior’s college and still head to the riverbank with your buddies.

 A Compact Fishing Kayak

-This more traditional craft is affordably priced at slightly over $500.
+This more traditional craft is affordably priced slightly higher.
 The Old Town 10-Foot Vapor 10 Angler has a stable polyethylene hull with a roomy cockpit and outfitting.
 The comfort flex seat is adjustable and padded.
 Thigh pads and adjustable floor braces add to the comfort and control of the boat.
 The cockpit also features a molded dashboard, cup holder and paddle park.